svetika44/cssi-prework-css-layout-code-along-cssi-prework-2016/README.md

 ## Steps

-1. Fork this repository.
-2. Clone your fork.
-3. cd into the folder for this lab.
+1. Open this project by clicking on the 'open' button
-4. Code along with the included video below.
+2. Code along with the included video below.

 ## Code Along Exercise 4 ~ 28min